altdesktop/i3-style/README.md

 ## Usage

 First of all, it's always a good idea to make a backup of your config before you try a new theme so you can get things back to how they were.
 Then just call `i3-style` with the name of the theme you want to try and where you want to write the config file to. i3-style will look for your config in the default place and apply the theme.
-Then just reload and enjoy the new theme.
+Then just restart i3 and enjoy the new theme.

     cp ~/.i3/config ~/.i3/config.backup
     i3-style solarized -o ~/.i3/config
-    i3-msg reload
+    i3-msg restart

 Check the `themes` directory for the list of built-in themes.